Oregon State Fair: Events

 Through the years the fair has showcased Oregon crops and livestock, arts, and culture, and has hosted many food booths and vendors as well as judging competitions, horse racing and popular entertainers.
 In 2007 the fair hosted its first Lucha Libre (Hispanic wrestling) event.

 Facilities

 Outdoor concerts are held at the L. B. Day Amphitheatre, which was named in 1987 for L. B. Day, an Oregon State Senator and supporter of the fair.

 The Oregon State Fairgrounds Pavilion, completed in 2004, is the newest building on the fairgrounds.
 The 5,000-seat indoor pavilion is used year-round for a variety of events.
 The pavilion and parking replaced a badly deteriorated grandstand that was built in 1929, and the horse racing track.
 Architectural ornaments from the grandstand's facade were to be salvaged and incorporated into the replacement building.
+In 2024, it was the home of the Arena Football League's Oregon Blackbears for only three games.

 The Salem Armory Auditorium is located on a corner of the fairgrounds site, but is not affiliated with the State Fair.
 This concert venue is owned by the Oregon Military Department.